Summer Program Registration Now Open for City of Kalamazoo Residents

 • Youth & Teen Creative Workshops - Free weekly workshops for youth and teens ages 10 to 18 to improve their skills in music, improv, poetry, and dance.
 These workshops are offered in partnership with the Kalamazoo Civic Theatre.

-There are also several Police Athletics and Activities League (PAL) programs offered this summer that are free to Kalamazoo City residents:
+There are also several Police Athletics and Activities League (PAL) programs offered this summer:

 You can find complete details on all Kzoo Parks programs at www.kzooparks.org/programs.
 Program assistance is also available through Kalamazoo Friends of Recreation for city of Kalamazoo residents.
 More information and applications are available at https://friendsofrec.org/apply/